-(Prerequisite: Successful completion of Algebra II & Trigonometry and departmental recommendation) This course is a non-calculus-based, college-level course in statistics.
+(Prerequisite: Successful completion of Algebra II & Trigonometry; by Departmental permission) This course is a non-calculus-based, college-level course in statistics.
 Students planning collegiate studies in the physical sciences, social sciences, or business fields should consider taking this course.
 AP Statistics focuses on four conceptual themes: exploring data, planning a study, anticipating patterns, and inference.
 This course is designed to provide students with opportunities to design, administer, tabulate and analyze results from surveys and experiments.
 This course will also help students develop their analytical reading and writing capabilities.
-Students who take this course will be expected to take the
+Students who take this course will be expected to take the Advanced Placement Statistics examination.